jackseagrist/Wildfire_Hackathon/index.md

 2. **Fire Perimeter Prediction**: Our product will provide an estimate for the fire perimeter over a specified duration of time, given the current input conditions.
 We used FlamMap 6, which incorporates numerous fire behavior models, such as Rothermel's surface spread model, and allows users to generate predicted fire perimeters given current and recent land, weather, fuel, and time inputs.

 3. **Evacuation Overlay**: Following the California guidelines, our tool will provide estimates for the evacuation level in the areas surrounding the predicted fire perimeter.
-We understand that enforcing these different orders are up to the discrection of the officials in the city and therefore these layers simply serve as a reference for the decision makers.
+We understand that enforcing these different orders are up to the discretion of the officials in the city and therefore these layers simply serve as a reference for the decision makers.
 The California evacuation levels are:

       •Evacuation Order: Immediate threat to life.
 This is a lawful order to leave now.
 The area is lawfully closed to public access.